DBremen/MyTechStuff/docs/README.md

-# My WSL Setup
+# My Apps

-> This is the documentation of my WSL setup.
+> Just a place to collect the apps (CLI apps) that I find useful and want to remember.
 Based on [docsify](https://docsify.js.org/).